Cyclic operads, Koszul complexes, and hairy graph complexes: Using symplectic and orthogonal vector spaces

-\begin{rem} Later we will introduce and use a different filtration that is better suited to working `up to torsion' (see Proposition \ref{prop:falg_geqn}). \end{rem}

-The functor categories $ \f (\vo)$ and $\f (\vsp)$ are related to the categories of representations $\rep (\ogp_\infty) $ and $\rep (\spgp_\infty)$ by the following exact functors, which can be thought of as stabilization functors.
-Indeed these are fundamental ingredients in Sam and Snowden's study of stability patterns \cite{MR3376738,MR3876732}
+The functor categories $ \f (\vo)$ and $\f (\vsp)$ are related to the categories of representations $\rep (\ogp_\infty) $ and $\rep (\spgp_\infty)$ by the following exact functors, which can be thought of as stabilization functors; they are fundamental ingredients in Sam and Snowden's study of stability patterns \cite{MR3376738,MR3876732}

 \begin{defn} Let

 be the functors induced by passage to the colimit under the restriction (via Proposition \ref{prop:finj_vo_vsp}) to the sequence of inclusions $ \ldots \subset \n \subset \mathbf{n+1} \subset \ldots $.